quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture_processed/geaa_part65_13.4_Rigid_Body.md

 :p How does a powered constraint simulate the behavior of an elbow joint?
 ??x
 A powered constraint simulates the behavior of an elbow joint by modeling it as a rotational spring.
-The spring exerts a torque proportional to its deflection from a predefined rest angle, \( q_{rest} \).
+The spring exerts a torque proportional to its deflection from a predefined rest angle, $q_{rest}$.
 As the external system (like the animation system) changes the rest angle to match the animated skeleton's elbow joint angle, the spring finds itself out of equilibrium and applies a torque that tends to bring the actual angle back into alignment.

 This ensures that under normal conditions without external forces, the rigid bodies of the rag doll will exactly track the motion of the animated skeleton.
 However, if other forces are introduced (like when the lower arm hits an obstacle), these forces play into the overall motion, allowing the elbow joint to diverge from the animated motion in a somewhat realistic manner.